aramase/enhancements/keps/sig-auth/3130-kms-observability/README.md

 ###### Does enabling the feature change any default behavior?

-No change in the default behavior.
+UID sent as part of the envelope operation is a change in the default behavior.
+This is backwards compatible.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?